 "I'd fight ten thousand devils to save a New Hampshire man.""The Devil and Daniel Webster" is a 1937 short story by Stephen Vincent Benét, which in turn was based on the 1824 short story "The Devil and Tom Walker" by Washington Irving.
 Both stories are based on the legend of Dr. Faustus.Its protagonist is Jabez Stone, a man for whom fortune has never shined and has, in fact, laughed upon.
 That all changes when the sly Mr. Scratch, who is none other than Satan himself, comes visiting.
 Jabez sells his soul to the devil and enjoys seven years of contractual good luck.
 However, near the end of the deal, Jabez decides to find some way out of it; he finds it in the famed attorney Daniel Webster.
-Now, Jabez can only hope Webster can give him a chance out of hell.Its most well known adaptation was a 1941 film, starring Walter Huston as Scratch, Edward Arnold as Webster, and James Craig as Jabez Stone.
-It was retitled All That Money Can Buy in some states, as well as Academy Award ballots.
-At that year's ceremony, it won Bernard Herrmann his only Oscar for Original Score.Was given a short musical parody by DominicFear.
+Now, Jabez can only hope Webster can give him a chance out of hell.Its most well known adaptation was a 1941 film directed by William Dieterle, starring Walter Huston as Scratch, Edward Arnold as Webster, and James Craig as Jabez Stone.
+It was retitled All That Money Can Buy in some states, as well as on Academy Award ballots.
+At that year's ceremony, it won composer Bernard Herrmann his only Oscar for his original score.Was given a short musical parody by DominicFear.
 There is also an operatic adaptation by Douglas Moore, who also wrote The Ballad of Baby Doe.
 There is an animated Funny Animal adaptation for children called The Devil And Daniel Mouse.

 — Daniel Webster